10 Best Erp Software for January 2026

 Risk Factors

-• Currency exposure to euro fluctuations
+• Currency exposure from euro-denominated metrics

 Stock #3: Salesforce, Inc. (CRM)